DougRoehm/odin-recipes/README.md

 # odin-recipes
 The purpose of this project will be to build a recipe website.

-The will allow for the opportunity to get practice building a basic website using HTML.
+This will allow for the opportunity to get practice building a basic website using HTML.

 Some of the skills that will be demonstrated are: